Barhi, Hazaribagh: History

+Basudev Katriar was the first chief of Barhi.
+The Katriar family started the durga puja tradition in Barhi in 1906.

 Infrastructure

 According to the District Census Handbook 2011, Hazaribagh, Barhi covered an area of 3.67 km2.
 Among the civic amenities, it had 8 km roads with open drains, the protected water supply involved hand pumps, uncovered wells.
-It had 1,749 domestic electric connections, 62 road light points.
-Among the educational facilities it had 10 primary schools, 4 middle schools, 1 secondary school, 1 senior secondary school.
+It had 5000 domestic electric connections, 200 road light points.
+Among the educational facilities it had 12 primary schools, 4 middle schools, 5 secondary school, 2 senior secondary school.
 It had 1 non-formal education centre (Sarva Shiksha Abhiyan).
 Among the social, recreational and cultural facilities it had 1 cinema theatre, 1 auditorium/ community hall.
 Two important communities it manufactured were furniture and shoes.
 It had the branch offices of 6 nationalised banks, 1 cooperative bank, 1 agricultural credit society.